International Organ Day

 International Organ Day 2025

-International Organ Day returns on Saturday 26 April 2025, encouraging organists around the world to celebrate the organ and organ music.
+International Organ Day returns on Saturday 25 April 2026 - put the date in your diary and get ready to celebrate the organ and organ music!

-International Organ Day is promoted by The Royal College of Organists (RCO) to encourage people to explore and enjoy organ music, seek out performances, and support the development of new generations of musicians and enthusiasts.
+International Organ Day is promoted by The Royal College of Organists (RCO) to encourage people around the world to explore and enjoy organ music, seek out performances, and support the development of new generations of musicians and enthusiasts.

 The story of International Organ Day